Documentation

 Pipelines vs Standalone Agents

 Use Standalone Agents for single operations (one search, one synthesis).
-Use Pipelines when you need to chain multiple agents together — the server auto-wires data between steps so you don't have to extract and pass IDs manually.
+Use Pipelines when you need to chain multiple agents together — downstream steps read upstream outputs from the shared per-pipeline state via their typed input contracts, so you don't have to extract and pass IDs manually.

 Quick Start

-Find images and organize them into folders — two agents, one call.
+Find images and generate a report — two agents, one call.

 result = await (